 The ideal master for a Ragdoll

-It is a cat-dog, which easily finds its place in a family.
+He is a cat-dog, which quickly finds its place in a family.

 A Ragdoll in an apartment?

 Even if he is a very big cat, he adapts to everything.
 And often prefers the comfort of an apartment to the hustle and bustle outside.
 We can say of him that he is an indoor cat.
 Very little fan of fights with other toms or hunting parties, he prefers to rest in his cat house.
-When he wants to play, indoor cat towers and cat toys comes in handy.
+However, indoor cat towers and cat toys come in handy when he wants to play.

 What activities for a Ragdoll?